UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 ---
 title: 'Module 4: Python Without the "Eek" (Basic Python)'
 description:
-  'In this module you will learn about basic Python data types and  structures.
-You will explore what data types and structures are used to create Pandas Dataframe and how understanding column dtypes is important to data analysis.'
+  'In this module, you will learn about basic Python data types and structures.
+You will explore what data types and structures are used to create a Pandas dataframe and how understanding column dtypes is important to data analysis.'
 prev: /module3
 next: /module5
 type: chapter